+The AD9522 supports dual single-ended CMOS inputs, as well as a single differential reference input.
+In the dual single-ended reference mode, the AD9522 supports automatic and manual PLL reference clock switching between REF1 (on Pin REFIN) and REF2 (on Pin REFIN).
+This feature supports networking and other applications that require hitless switching of redundant references.
+When used in conjunction with the automatic holdover function, the AD9522 can achieve a worstcase reference input switchover with an output frequency disturbance as low as 10 ppm.
 There are several configurable modes of reference switchover.
 The switchover can be performed manually or automatically.
 Manual switchover is performed either through Register 0x01C or by using the REF\SEL pin.
 The automatic switchover occurs when REF1 disappears.
-There is also a switchover deglitch feature, that ensures that the PLL does not receive rising edges that are far out of alignment with the newly selected reference.
+A switchover deglitch feature ensures which the PLL does not receive rising edges that are far out of alignment with the newly selected reference.